This page gives information about medication that can stabilise the highs and lows of your mood. These are often known as mood stabilisers.

 Some mood stabilisers may make you drowsy and affect your driving.
 Tell the DVLA if you are taking medication that may affect your driving.
 You should also tell them if you have a medical condition that could affect your driving.

-Click here to find out more about ‘Driving and mental illness’ here.
+You can find out more about ‘Driving and mental illness’ by clicking here.

 What else should I consider before taking mood stabilisers?